paradingwolves/freshness-tracking-app/readME.txt

     1. improved the search bar in the AddStock.jsx component so the user has two viable options
     2. added a employee login and blocked all access behind the login
     3. made the ExpireThisWeek cards closable in case the user just wants the table
+    4. created a table for Expired Products (ExpiredProducts.jsx)
+        - created new hook called ExpiredProducts.js
+        - users can remove stock from here
+    5. Added a cute loading gif instead of plain "Loading..." text

 This Application was created by Justin Brierley and Chantal Monette.